htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     discarded by the *condor_collector* as stale.

-    If present, the ClassAd attribute ``ClassAdLifetime`` specifies the ClassAd’s lifetime in seconds.
+    If present, the ClassAd attribute ``ClassAdLifetime`` specifies the ClassAd's lifetime in seconds.
 If ``ClassAdLifetime`` is not present in the ClassAd, the *condor_collector* will use the value of ``$(CLASSAD_LIFETIME)``.
 This variable is defined in terms of seconds, and it defaults to 900 seconds (15 minutes).